drewkhoury/static-site/README.md

-# Demo of basic AWS CDK with Pyton
+# Demo of basic AWS CDK with Python

 This repo aims to:
 - Manage an infra stack via AWS CDK